 For example, certain PRC (Precast Reinforced Concrete) type houses have a defect known as ‘concrete cancer’.

-These houses were built using a system of steel reinforced concrete panels but contaminates present inside the concrete has caused devastating damage to the inner steel reinforcing bars or rebars.
-Severe corrosion and crumbling concrete caused by the chemical contaminates has weakened entire structures and causing them to be classed as defective under the housing act.
+Such PRC houses were built using a system of steel reinforced concrete panels, but contaminates present inside the concrete has caused devastating damage to the inner steel reinforcing bars or rebars.
+Severe corrosion and crumbling concrete caused by the chemical contaminates has weakened entire structures causing them to be classed as defective under the afore mentioned Housing Act defects legislation.

 Poor quality steel was also a contributing factor and was widely used in post war construction due to raw material shortages.
 Todays higher quality steel is more resilient to corrosion and attack by compounds, but it is still not always immune from the effects.

-BISF houses do suffer from a number of specific problems which tend to be due to poor maintenance and not always defective production or design.
-Similar low quality steel may or may not have been used to build the supporting frame of a BISF house but unlike a PRC property, the steel used in a BISF house was never encased in contaminated concrete or it could well have suffered a similar fate.
+BISF houses do suffer from a number of specific problems which tend to be caused by poor maintenance rather than defective production or design.
+Similar low quality steel may or may not have been used to build the supporting frames of BISF houses, but unlike in the case of PRC properties, the steel used in the construction of BISF houses, was never encased in contaminated concrete, otherwise these houses could well have suffered a similar fate.

 This does not mean that the BISF steel frame is immune to its own specific problems.

-Steel in any shape or form needs to be protected from corrosion caused by contact with moisture.
-A protective anti corrosion coating is often all that is required but inevitably this coating can become breached by handling during construction, or when first applied it may not have covered all exposed parts such as bolts and other fixings.
+Steel in any shape or form needs to be protected from corrosion, caused by contact with moisture.
+A protective anti-corrosion coating is often all that is required, but inevitably this coating can become breached by handling during construction, or when first applied, it may not have covered all of the exposed parts, such as the bolts or other fixings.

-This is particularly evident in cases where the ground floor render has cracked allowing water and moisture to enter the cavity.
+This is particularly evident in cases where the ground floor exterior wall render has cracked, allowing water penetration and occasionally pooling.